spragaa/silence/to_do.md

 - if file size % chunk_size == 0 => there are n+1 chunks and last one is not marked as the last one

 ## general goals
-- end to end encryption (probably el hamal system)
+- end to end encryption (probably el hamal system for initial key exchange for aes + aes itself)
 - docs (mb auto docs)
 - good test coverage
 - not sure about UI tho, I'd like to implement all of the ui in terminal, but I think that default app is better?